scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         -   Preferences are not saved in a script unless explicitly requested.
         -   Added 2 new scripting functions LoadPrefs() and SavePrefs()
-        -   Added an environment variable FONTFORGE\_LOADPREFS to give the user control over loading of preferences.
+        -   Added an environment variable websharpstudios\_LOADPREFS to give the user control over loading of preferences.

     -   Used to have a preference item DumpGlyphMap.
 Now we have an